f5devcentral/ansible-role-bigiq_as3_device_disaster_recovery/README.md

           loginProviderName: tmos
           validate_certs: no

-Define the variables to move all AS3 application services from to the active BIG-IP device.
+Define the variables to move all AS3 application services from the unreable BIG-IP to the remaining active BIG-IP device.
+Both ``current_as3_target`` and ``new_as3_target`` must be in the same Active-Standby HA pair.

       # Working directory to store backup files on your local machine
       dir_as3: ~/tmp